Download the Code of Federal Regulations in XML.

 §4.9 The public record.

-(4) Copying of public records—(i) Procedures.
-Reasonable facilities for copying public records are provided at each office of the Commission.
-Subject to appropriate limitations and the availability of facilities, any person may copy public records available for inspection at each of those offices.
-Further, the agency will provide copies to any person upon request.
-Written requests for copies of public records shall be addressed to the Supervisor, Consumer Response Center, Federal Trade Commission, Room 130, 600 Pennsylvania Avenue NW., Washington, DC 20580, and shall specify as clearly and accurately as reasonably possible the records desired.
+(4) Requesting public records—(i) Procedures.
+Certain older public records may not be available at the FTC Web site.
+Any person may request copies of such records by contacting the FTC Reading Room by telephone at (202) 326-2222, extension 2.
+These requests shall specify as clearly and accurately as reasonably possible the records desired.
 For records that cannot be specified with complete clarity and particularity, requesters shall provide descriptions sufficient to enable qualified Commission personnel to locate the records sought.
-In any instance, the Commission, the Supervisor of the Consumer Response Center, the General Counsel, the deciding official (as designated by the General Counsel), or the official in charge of each office may prohibit the use of Commission facilities to produce more than one copy of any public record, and may refuse to permit the use of such facilities for copying records that have been published or are publicly available at places other than the offices of the Commission.
+The Commission, the Supervisor of the Consumer Response Center, the General Counsel, or the deciding official (as designated by the General Counsel) may decide to provide only one copy of any public record and may refuse to provide copies to the requester if the records have been published or are publicly available at places other than the Commission's offices.

 (ii) Costs; agreement to pay costs.
 Requesters will be charged search and duplication costs prescribed by Rule 4.8 for requests under this section.
 All requests shall include a statement of the information needed to determine fees, as provided by §4.8(c), and an agreement to pay fees (or a statement that the requester will not pay fees if a fee waiver is denied), as provided by §4.8(d).
 Requests may also include an application for a fee waiver, as provided by §4.8(e).
 Advance payment may be required, as provided by §4.8(h).